swartz999/PCB-X8-Micro/README.md

 # PCB-X8-Micro
-The board containing the microcontroller
+The board containing the microcontroller and surface communication